Evmux and Restream are one-stop streaming solutions. They let you broadcast on multiple social media platforms at once.

 Multi-streaming

-Both Evmux vs. Restream support streaming on two social media platforms simultaneously.
+Looking at Evmux vs. Restream, both support streaming on two social media platforms simultaneously.
 To stream on more platforms, you must subscribe to one of the premium plans.

-Restream lets you stream on up to 9 platforms in the individual Professional plan ($41 per month), and Evmux supports 9 in the Pro plan ($39 per month).
+Restream lets you stream on 9 platforms in the individual Professional plan ($41 per month), and Evmux supports 9 in the Pro plan ($39 per month).

 For organizations, Restream has business plans supporting up to 20 platforms.